 5. Your family background

-The admissions officer looking at your essay is hoping to connect with you through your written words, so be open, humble, thoughtful, inquisitive, emotionally honest, mature, and insightful.
+Although this prompt’s open floor plan may feel daunting, a good tactic is to first consider what has already been communicated within your Common App personal statement, activities list, and “Why Duke” essay.
+What important aspects of yourself have not been shared (or sufficiently discussed)?
+The admissions officer reading your essay is hoping to connect with you through your written words, so—within your essay’s reflection—be open, humble, thoughtful, inquisitive, emotionally honest, mature, and/or insightful about what you learned and how you grew.
 No matter what type of story you tell, the goal is to have the reader come away saying, “I can definitely see this applicant as a contributing member of our talented and engaged student community.”

-4) Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you’d like to share with us more about your identity in this context, feel free to do so here.
+5) Duke’s commitment to inclusion and belonging includes sexual orientation, gender identity, and gender expression.
+Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.

-There is absolutely no need to force an answer to this question unless you have a burning desire to do so.
-Of course, if you do feel that an element of your sexual orientation or gender identity/expression is an important component of who you are, this is an ideal place to discuss that part of yourself.
+If you feel that an element of your sexual orientation or gender identity/expression is an important component of who you are, this is an ideal place to discuss that part of yourself.
+Moreover, Duke’s instructions are broad, allowing to you discuss personal and/or social impact.
+No matter the direction you choose, be sure to fully address why this part of your identity holds such significant meaning for you.

 How important are the Duke supplemental essays?